Tularemia

 Tularemia, also known as Rabbit Fever, is caused by the bacteria Francisella tularensis, found in wild rodents and rabbits.
 It is spread through tick bites, direct contact with infected living or dead animals, or by drinking water that is contaminated with the bacteria.

-In California, the American Dog Tick and the Pacific Coast Tick can transmit tularemia.
-Tularemia is very rare in San Diego.
+In California, the American Dog Tick (Dermacentor variabilis) and the Pacific Coast Tick (Dermacentor occidentalis) can transmit tularemia.
+Tularemia is rare in San Diego.

 When infection occurs, symptoms may appear 1 to 14 days after exposure.
 Beginning symptoms may include: